 The cost of dementia care for UK families currently stands at an eye-watering £11.6 billion.

 Shockingly, 40% of those living with dementia also live with significant depression and anxiety.
-To put the battle the country has ahead into perspective, there are 850,000 people with dementia in the UK currently.
+To put the battle the country has ahead into perspective, we have calculated that the estimate for the number of people with dementia in 2022 is now over 900,000.

 That figure is set to rise to over 1 million in the next seven years.